Singapore - House Price Index

 The source has supplemented the existing data sources used to compute the PPI with stamp duty data from the Inland Revenue Authority of Singapore.
 With this, the improved PPI will capture all private housing transactions.

-Data is revised each quarter when new data becomes available.
+Yes.
+Data are revised each quarter when new data becomes available.